Close-up of three speckled Coturnix quail eggs on a natural brown surface.

+On average, Coturnix quail eggs weigh between 10 and 15 grams.
+Once they’ve been laying a bit, you’ll usually start seeing the same size over and over.
+You’ll see variation between birds (even in the same covey) and that’s completely normal.
 If you’re not sure whether your hens are even ready to start laying, here’s a quick guide on when Coturnix quail typically start laying eggs and what signs to look for.

 What Factors Affect Coturnix Quail Egg Size?